HANDMADE MATTERS:

 BARN STUDIO: The workshop will take place on Katrina’s personal property—the barn is just a stone’s throw across the driveway from her family farmhouse.
 The studio is the original carriage barn, now fully-renovated and temperature controlled while maintaining so much original charm.
 The studio has an uneven concrete floor, surrounding gravel driveway, and relatively-level surrounding yard and gardens.
 Parking is onsite.
 To access the bathroom, students will go up three stairs into the family farmhouse.

 HUDSON VALLEY REGION: The studio is located in a rural region of Upstate NY.
 There are a handful of small inns, hotels, and rentals on Airbnb or Vrbo.
 There is no housing on-site.
 If you are looking for housing, the studio is 30 minutes east of Kingston, 20 minutes south of Hudson, and 20 minutes north of Rhinebeck, NY.
-Once you register, Katrina can provide more details on surrounding accommodations, restaurants, etc. There is no public transportation near the studio so students will need to drive—even Ubers are unreliable.
-The nearest airport is Albany, NY; nearest train is Amtrak to Hudson, NY; and nearest bus is to the station in Kingston, NY but all require additional car travel to reach the studio.
+Once you register, Katrina can provide more details on surrounding accommodations, restaurants, etc. There is no public transportation near the studio so students will need to drive—even Uber and Lyft are unreliable.
+The nearest airport is Albany, NY; nearest train is Amtrak to Hudson, NY; and nearest bus is to Kingston, NY but all require additional car travel to reach the studio.

-Meet Cara…
+Meet Maura…

 Accommodations